ibrahimmustapha/Data-Structures-and-Algorithms/ReadMe.md

 Queue is a data structure that uses the FIFO (First in First Out) principle to remove and insert new items.
-Queues are similar to Stacks - the difference is stacks uses LIFO while queues uses FIFO principle.These are the basic operations of a queue:
+Queues are similar to Stacks - the difference is stacks uses LIFO while queues uses FIFO principle.
+There are two ends in a queue thus the front and the rear.
+These are the basic operations of a queue:

 1. **Insert / Enqueue** - add item from the rear of the queue.
 2. **Remove / Dequeue** - remove an item from the front of the queue.